norbertvannobelen/kube-grpc/README.md

 * Connect to the full set of available pods.
 If there are multiple pods the connection availability goes up;
 * Cache connections to create connection pool from which connections are handed out;
 * Automatic refresh of connection pool to account for autoscaling environments, pod updates and pod crashes;
-* Stays connected to pods even when service is removed (Does not reconnect when pods are restarted).
+* Stays connected to pods even when service is removed (Does not reconnect when pods are restarted);
+* Exposes list of connections (read only) for load balancer purposes.

 ## Versioning